Viking Line's Viking Grace Passenger Ferry, Finland

 The construction contract includes an agreement for the construction of another ship of similar type.

-Construction works on the new ship commenced in September 2011 at STX Europe's shipyard in Turku, located in the region of Finland Proper.
+Construction of the new ship commenced in September 2011 at STX Europe’s shipyard in Turku, located in the region of Finland Proper.

-The keel laying ceremony was held at the shipyard in March 2012 and the ferry is scheduled to be introduced in January 2013.
-Approximately 14,000t of steel will be used in the ship's construction.
+The keel laying ceremony was held at the shipyard in March 2012 and the ferry was delivered in January 2013.
+Approximately 14,000t of steel was used for the ship’s construction.

 Custom design for the Viking Grace passenger ferry

-The vessel will be equipped with Wärtsilä's dual-fuel technology.
-This will allow her to sail on three alternative fuels: the traditional heavy fuel oil, diesel or liquefied natural gas (LNG), which is the most economical and environmentally fit fuel solution.
+The vessel is equipped with Wärtsilä’s dual-fuel technology.
+This allows her to sail on three alternative fuels: the traditional heavy fuel oil, diesel or liquefied natural gas (LNG), which is the most economical and environmentally fit fuel solution.

-Modern soundproofing technology will be used to keep the noise level at the lowest possible levels.
+Modern soundproofing technology is used to keep noise level at the lowest possible levels.
 Another innovative feature of the vessel is the use of light-emitting diode (LED) lights for entertainment aboard the vessel.
 These consume less electricity than the conventional halogen and arc lamps.

-The length of the vessel's cargo lanes will be 1.275km, and half a kilometre will be reserved for passenger cars on hoistable deck four.
-In addition, there will be an extra space of half a kilometre on deck five, also for cars.
+The length of the vessel’s cargo lanes is 1.275km, and half a kilometre is reserved for passenger cars on hoistable deck four.
+In addition, there is an extra space of half a kilometre on deck five, also for cars.

 Cabin types aboard Viking Line's Finnish ferry

-Viking Line's new build ferry will have the capacity to accommodate 2,800 passengers in 880 cabins.
-All the passenger cabins will be fitted out on decks five through nine and will be installed with advanced TVs, radios and hair dryers.
+Viking Line’s new build ferry has the capacity to accommodate 2,800 passengers in 880 cabins.
+All the passenger cabins are fitted out on decks five through nine and are installed with advanced TVs, radios and hair dryers.

-The number of cabins furnished with a double bed will be more than 170.
-Passengers staying in seaside cabins will be able to view the sea through large windows.
-Inside cabins will be located on the other side of the corridor with outside cabins.
+The number of cabins furnished with a double bed is more than 170.
+Passengers staying in seaside cabins can view the sea through large windows.
+Inside cabins are located on the other side of the corridor with outside cabins.

 Wärtsilä engines on the LNG-fuelled passenger vessel

-Viking Grace will be powered by four gas-fuelled Wärtsilä 8L50DF main engines.
-In order to achieve highest propulsive efficiency and greater vibration control, the vessel will be fitted with a pair of stainless steel fixed pitch propellers.
+Viking Grace is powered by four gas-fuelled Wärtsilä 8L50DF main engines.
+In order to achieve the highest propulsive efficiency and greater vibration control, the vessel is fitted with a pair of stainless steel fixed pitch propellers.
 Side thrusters include transverse bow and stern tunnel thrusters.